JolietCyborgs4241/cyborg_sensing/hardware/ultrasonic-ranger_mb10xx/README.md

 * "Distance:  # (cm)"

 In the future it will output something which identifies the sensor type and specific sensor identifier - something like:
-* "U 2 45" (interpreted as ultrasonic sensor type, #2, detecting a target at 45cm)
+* "U 2 x 45" (interpreted as ultrasonic sensor type, ID "2", subID "x", detecting a target at 45cm)